nirajp82/NGINX/nginx_compile_from_source.md

    - `--with-http_mp4_module`: Enables the MP4 module for serving MP4 video files.
    - `--add-module=../nginx-hello-world-module`: Adds a custom module located in the parent directory.

-5. `useradd Nginx`: This command creates a system user named "Nginx."
+5. `useradd nginx`: This command creates a system user named "nginx."
 This user will likely be used to run the Nginx server process.

 6. `mkdir -p /var/lib/nginx/tmp/`: This command creates the `/var/lib/nginx/tmp/` directory, which was previously specified as the temporary directory for storing client request bodies in the configure step.